MENU

 Astrobiology opens a door into the universe.

-An interdisciplinary field rooted in astronomy, biology, chemistry and physics, astrobiology explores the origins, evolution and potential of life beyond Earth.
+Astrobiology is an interdisciplinary field rooted in astronomy, biology, chemistry and physics, exploring the origins, evolution and potential of life beyond Earth.

-Whether you're fascinated by the search for extraterrestrial life, curious about how space affects living organisms or eager to help design life-support systems for other planets, this program prepares you to push boundaries and explore the unknown.
+Whether you’re fascinated by the search for extraterrestrial life, curious about how space affects living organisms, or inspired to design life-support systems for other planets, this program prepares you to push boundaries, explore the unknown and pursue careers in research, aerospace, biotechnology and related fields.

 1st